The affectionate name children use towards their father (padre) in Italian is papà. It is the equivalent of dad, daddy or pa in English.

 A girl who is particularly attached to, or spoiled by, her father is called bella di papà or cocca di papà (daddy’s girl) in Italian.

-Another nickname you may hear quite often, especially in and around Tuscany, is babbo, which is the same word seen in the name Italians give to Father Christmas: Babbo Natale.
+Another nickname you may hear quite often, especially in and around Tuscany, is babbo, which is the same word seen in the name Italians give to Santa Claus: Babbo Natale.

 The term figlio di papà (son of dad) refers to a man who enjoys the benefits or comforts of belonging to a rich or prestigious family.
 The equivalent expression in English is to be born with a silver spoon in one’s mouth.

-Besides one’s biological father (padre biologico), there are different kinds of dads who are worth celebrating.
+In addition to one’s biological father (padre biologico), there are different kinds of dads worth celebrating.
 These include:

 - nonno = grandfather